ttopper/CPSC128/README.md

 # CPSC 128: Object-oriented Programming 1

-This repository contains the source files to create the website for the YukonU course CPSC 128.
-The web pages are generated from markdown files and supporting resources that can be found in `docs/`.
+This repository contains the source files to create the website for the Yukon University course CPSC 128.
+The website is generated from the markdown files and supporting resources in `docs/`.

 The repository also contains configuration files, e.g. `mkdocs.yml`, so it can be rendered by the [MkDocs](https://www.mkdocs.org) static site generation program.